Shared Journey Your Path to Fertility A Guide to Getting Pregnant

 Due to increased awareness about ectopic pregnancies, more prenatal health care practitioners are screening their female patients for this pregnancy complication.
 This increased vigilance is part of the reason why maternal death rates are declining despite the fact that ectopic pregnancy numbers are going up.

 In order to diagnose an ectopic pregnancy, your health care provider will first administer a pregnancy test (if you do not already have a positive pregnancy test).
 Once a pregnancy is confirmed, a blood test will be performed to evaluate your levels of hCG.
-In a healthy pregnancy, this hormone doubles roughly every two days until the 11th week pf pregnancy.
-However, in tubal pregnancies, hCG levels increase at a much slower rate.

 In order to determine how your hCG levels are rising, your health care provider may monitor your levels over a period of days or she may calculate what they should be based on your last menstrual period and the approximate length of your pregnancy.
-Blood tests done to measure the level of progesterone in your system may also be helpful as an ectopic pregnancy often produces lower than normal progesterone levels.

 An ultrasound is commonly done in the early stages of pregnancy to see how the fetus is developing.
 During this routine procedure, your health care provider will be able to see not only your uterus, but also your fallopian tubes and ovaries.
 During this exam, it is possible for your health care provider to see whether the embryo has implanted in the correct location or not.